Houston Cougars baseball

 The Houston Cougars baseball team is the college baseball team of the University of Houston.
-Along with the university's other athletic teams, the baseball team is a member of the American Athletic Conference as a Division I team.
+Along with the university's other athletic teams, the baseball team is a member of the Big 12 Conference as a Division I team.
 They play their home games at Schroeder Park.
-In addition to numerous NCAA Tournament appearances, the Cougars have made two College World Series appearances.
+In addition to 22 NCAA tournament appearances, the Cougars have made four Super Regional and two College World Series appearances.
 Houston has been led by head coach Todd Whitting since 2011.

 History

 Early years and Lovette Hill era

 The University of Houston's baseball program started in 1947.
 Head coach Ned Thompson was hired from Pasadena High School, and became the first baseball coach for 1947, backfield coach in football from 1946 to 1948 for the University of Houston.
 He also served as associate athletic director in charge of business finances from 1946 to 1976.
 Among the players for his 1947 baseball team was pitcher Bill Henry who had been a forward on Thompson's state high school championship basketball team the year prior.
-Following his 1947 efforts for Houston, Henry went on to become Houston's first player to play Major League Baseball, where he enjoyed a 17-year career.
+Following his 1947 efforts for Houston, Henry went on to become Houston's first player to play Major League Baseball, where he enjoyed an 18-year career.

 During the first few years of the baseball team's existence, head coaches came and went, and after the third season, the team had already been through three.
 Houston's fourth head baseball coach, Lovette Hill broke this trend when taking over for the 1950 season.
 A year after Hill became coach, the Houston Cougars appeared in their first NCAA Regional.
 The 1953 season was one of the team's most historic and winningest years as they made their first College World Series appearance.
-Continuing with Lovette Hill, the Cougars appeared in several more NCAA Regionals throughout the 1950s and 1960s.
-Appearing in the 1967 College World Series against the Arizona State Sun Devils, the Cougars won runner-up and finished with a #2 national ranking.
-The team began by playing their home games at nearby Buffalo Stadium, before moving into an on-campus facility.
+Continuing with Hill, the Cougars appeared in several more NCAA Regionals throughout the 1950s and 1960s.
+Appearing in the finals of the 1967 College World Series against the Arizona State Sun Devils, the Cougars finished runner-up and with a #2 national ranking.
+The team also began playing their home games at nearby Buffalo Stadium, before moving into an on-campus facility.
+Also during this time, the University of Houston discontinued their stint as being independent from any college athletic conference, and joined the now defunct Southwest Conference in 1973.

 Walton era

-After a 24-year tenure with the Cougars, Lovette Hill retired, and Rolan Walton took over as head coach.
-Walton had previously served with the Cougars in the early years under Hill as a player.
+After a 25-year tenure with the Cougars, Lovette Hill retired, and Rolan Walton took over as head coach.
+Walton had previously played for the Cougars in the early years under Hill.
 He later played as a shortstop for the Victoria Rosebuds, a Texas League team, before leaving in 1954.
 During Walton's time as coach, the Cougars appeared in two more NCAA Regionals throughout the 1980s.
-Also during this time, the University of Houston discontinued their stint as being independent from any college athletic conference, and joined the now defunct Southwest Conference in 1976.